Otto the Orange: Saltine Warrior

 The Syracuse mascot was originally a Native American character named "The Saltine Warrior" (Syracuse's unofficial nickname is the Salt City) and "Big Chief Bill Orange".
-The character was born out of a hoax in which it was claimed that a 16th-century Onondaga chief was unearthed while digging the foundation for the women's gymnasium in 1928.
+The character was born out of a hoax from a report by student humor magazine Orange Peel, in which it was claimed that a 16th-century Onondaga chief was unearthed while digging the foundation for the women's gymnasium in 1928.

-In the mid-1950s, the father of a Lambda Chi Alpha fraternity brother owned a cheerleading camp.
+In the mid-1950s, the father of a Lambda Chi Alpha fraternity brother owned a cheer leading camp.
 He made a Saltine Warrior costume for his son to wear at SU football games.
 Thus began a nearly forty-year tradition of Lambda Chi brothers serving as SU's mascot.
 In 1990 however the University opened up the mascot traditions to the entire student body (Daily Orange, February 22, 1990).

 In December 1977, Native American students successfully petitioned the University to discontinue the Saltine Warrior, citing the mascot's stereotypical portrayal of Native Americans.
 The mascot was discontinued in 1978.
+Oren Lyons, Onondaga Nation leader and an alumn, called the warrior derogatory.
 During the 1978 season, the University introduced a Roman gladiator dressed in orange armor, but the idea proved largely unpopular among fans, who regularly booed the mascot.